prescottprue/weather-station/README.md

 DIY weather station and property monitoring (built for Raspberry Pi)

+## Features
+* Capturing of Temperature, Humidity, and Snow Depth - stored in MySQL instance
+* Simple REST API for exposing captured values is great for exposing to tools like HomeAssistant (with docs about usage through VPN)
+* Capture and API set up as two separate systemd services to run in the background on boot

 ## Hardware

 1. AMD based Linux machine such as Raspberry Pi (specs to come later)